-Disrupt the function of chrodotonal stretch receptor organs, which are critical for the senses of gravity, balance, proprioception and kinesthesia.
+Disrupt the function of chrodotonal stretch receptor organs, which are critical for the senses of hearing, gravity, balance, acceleration, proprioception and kinesthesia.
 This disrupts feeding and other behaviors in target insects.
 In contrast to Group 9, Group 29 insecticides do not bind to the Nan-lav TRPV channel complex.